fieldtrip/website/tutorial/introduction.md

 - Functions for source analysis (e.g., **[ft_sourceanalysis](/reference/ft_sourceanalysis)**)
 - Functions for statistical analysis (e.g., **[ft_timelockstatistics](/reference/ft_timelockstatistics)**)
 - Functions for plotting and displaying the data (e.g., **[ft_multiplotER](/reference/ft_multiplotER)**)
-- Function for real-time acquisition and analysis (e.g., **[ft_realtime_average](/reference/realtime/example/ft_realtime_average)**)

 The full list of functions can be found [here](/reference).
 Each of the functions of the toolbox takes as input the (intermediate) data that was produced by the previous function.

 There is a difference between high- and low-level functions.
 The high-level functions are the ones that are used by the user, while the low-level functions are automatically called by the higher level functions.
 The user does not have to be aware of the low-level functions.
 The toolbox is continuously being developed and extended.
 Therefore, it is important that you start your analysis in the newest version of FieldTrip.

-In some cases, FieldTrip is working together with external toolboxes or programs, like SPM, Openmeeg and FreeSurfer.
+In some cases, FieldTrip is working together with external toolboxes or programs, like SPM, OpenMEEG and FreeSurfer.
 Some of the toolboxes are included in the default FieldTrip release, some of them have to be downloaded from the internet.
 You can read more about the external toolboxes [here](/faq/external).

 ### Using the toolbox and MATLAB